willhowes/CV/README.md

 **Adams & Remers LLP** (August 2017 to June 2019) and **Streeter Marshall LLP** (November 2011 to August 2017)
 *Licensed Conveyancer*
-- Managing my own case-load with a variety of transactions and in particular residential property sales and purchases.
+- Managing a case-load with a variety of transactions and in particular residential property sales and purchases.
 - Designing standard letters, forms, checklists, guidance leaflets for clients.
 - Keeping colleagues updated with legislation and transactional changes to conveyancing.
 - Working with colleagues to improve case management system with pre-populated letters and forms.
 - Running the conveyancers training programme for the Law Society's Conveyancing Quality Scheme.

 #### Personal Interests and Responsibilities
-- I write and play my own music, and enjoy going to gigs in Brighton and London.
+- I write and play music on the guitar and piano/keyboard/synth.
+I also enjoy going to gigs in Brighton and London.
 - I take part in and volunteer for my local ParkRun, and regularly compete in 10k, 10 mile and half marathon races.
-- I am a long suffering supporter of the England Mens Cricket Team and try to get to a watch them a few times each summer.
+- I am a long-suffering supporter of the England Men's Cricket Team and try to get to a watch them a few times each summer.
 - I am a Director and the Company Secretary of the company that owns the freehold of the block of flats I live in.

 #### References
 Professional and personal references are available on request.